Flight mode off: I tried mobile roaming on a plane

 Mobile roaming is now available on board many popular airlines.

-But once we’d taken off, I turned off Flight Mode to go online: not through the plane’s own WiFi system but by connecting my iPhone to a ‘real’ mobile network, despite cruising some 35,000 feet above the ground.
+However, once we were airborne, I disabled Flight Mode and went online: not through the plane’s own WiFi system but by connecting my iPhone to a ‘real’ mobile network, despite the fact we were cruising some 35,000 feet above the ground.

-It didn’t cost me a fortune – in fact, it cost less than some airlines charge for WiFi – and in the right circumstances it’s essentially free.
+But today, it can cost less than some airlines charge for WiFi – and in the right circumstances, it’s essentially free.

 All the same, inflight mobile roaming can also prove quite frustrating.
 Here’s what you need to know.